johnslobodan07/js-coding-challenge/README.md

 You can use any CSS framework you wish ie Bootstrap, Tailwind etc.

-We also prefer the use of minimal dependencies.

 ## Other Notes

 Please send through any other code or projects that you're proud of and would like to share with us.